PPOL 5203 - Data Science I: Foundations

 • Randomly choose a word from the distribution over the vocabulary that the topic implies.

-Inference: How to estimate these models?
+Inference: How to estimate all these parameters?

-Using the observed data, the words, we can estimate latent parameters.
+Complicate Math: Using the observed data, the words, we can estimate latent parameters.
 We start with the joint distribution implied by our language model (Blei, 2012):

 \[ p(\beta_{1:K}, \theta_{1:D}, z_{1:D}, w_{1:D})= \prod_{K}^{i=1}p(\beta_i)\prod_{D}^{d=1}p(\theta_d)(\prod_{N}^{n=1}p(z_{d,n}|\theta_d)p(w_{d,n}|\beta_{1:K},z_{d,n}) \]

-To get to the conditional:
+To get to this conditional:

 \[ p(\beta_{1:K}, \theta_{1:D}, z_{1:D}|w_{1:D})=\frac{p(\beta_{1:K}, \theta_{1:D}, z_{1:D}, w_{1:D})}{p(w_{1:D})} \]